city96/dataset-webui/README.md

 (see `python webserver.py --help` for launch arguments)

 Access the webui on the following URL: http://127.0.0.1:8080/

+If tagging/cropping/etc is too slow, try run `pip install onnxruntime-gpu`, but keep in mind that this will use some of your VRAM.

 ### download-dependencies.py
 Running this script is recommended to get all features of the webui.